Find Trade Colleges

 The school doesn’t accept everyone who applies - it has an acceptance rate of 80%.
 Of the accepted students, 38% are men and 62% are women.

-Roughly 66% of students at NSU take out loans to pay for college.
+66% of NSU students take out loans to afford college costs.
 The average amount of student loans is $6,165 a year.
 NSU has a 2.1% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #20